From FWC “Fish Busters’ Bulletin”

 So, what happened, and could it happen to a lake near you?
 Unfortunately, it seems like a case of nature taking its course and, yes, it happens throughout the state each summer.
 In this case, it appears that heavy rainfalls flushed organic matter into the lake and the organic matter began to decompose, resulting in a low-dissolved-oxygen (DO) fish kill.
 As in most such cases, the die-off did not kill all of the fish, and when the water cleared and the sun came out, oxygen levels recovered and biologists observed numerous surviving fish.

 Aquatic plants produce most of the oxygen in lakes through photosynthesis, which occurs when green (chlorophyll) cells convert light into energy.
 However, at night or when there is inadequate light, plants use oxygen and give off carbon dioxide.
 Additional oxygen enters the water from the atmosphere by diffusion.
-In addition to fish using oxygen and plants removing it at night, a major demand on oxygen comes from decomposition of dead plant and animal tissue (organic matter).
+In addition to fish using oxygen and plants removing it at night, a major demand for oxygen comes from the decomposition of dead plants and animal tissue (organic matter).

 Area residents first contacted the FWC about the fish kill in Lake Victor on April 17, after seeing dying fish floating.
 Fisheries biologists responded immediately and determined the DO level in much of the lake with pea-green water was 0.0 to 2.0 ppm, enough to cause the kill.
 Often, descriptions of lakes being pea-green relate to algal blooms, which are another insidious response to nutrients (decaying plant material, or organic fertilizers flushed from yards or crops by rain).
 These blooms block light to rooted plants so they do not produce as much oxygen.
 When algae die, they further increase the bacterial bloom.